 I now research and develop projects across a range of disciplines and subject specialisms:

-– childhood, youth as learning in the digital society
+– childhood, youth and digital culture

 – youth, media and technology